Google’s AI predicts local precipitation patterns ‘instantaneously’

 The system takes a data-driven and physics-free approach to weather modeling, meaning it learns to approximate atmospheric physics from examples alone and not by incorporating prior knowledge.
 Underpinning it is a convolutional neural network that takes as input images of weather patterns and transforms them into new output images.

-As the Google researchers explain, a convolutional network comprises a sequence of layers where each layer is a set of mathematical operations In this case, it’s a U-Net, where the layers are arranged in an encoding phase that decreases the resolution of images passing through them.
+As the Google researchers explain, a convolutional network comprises a sequence of layers where each layer is a set of mathematical operations.
+In this case, it’s a U-Net, where the layers are arranged in an encoding phase that decreases the resolution of images passing through them.
 A separate decoding phase expands the low-dimensional image representations created during the encoding phase.

-Inputs to the U-Net contain one channel per a multispectral satellite image in a sequence of observations over a given hour.
+Inputs to the U-Net contain one channel per multispectral satellite image in a sequence of observations over a given hour.
 For example, if there were 10 satellite images collected in an hour and each of those images was taken at 10 wavelengths, the image input would have 100 channels.

 For their initial work, the engineering team trained a model from historical observations over the U.S. split into four-week chunks between 2017 and 2019, a portion of which they reserved for evaluation.
-They compared the model’s performance to three baselines: the High Resolution Rapid Refresh (HRRR) numerical forecast from the National Oceanic and Atmospheric Administration (specifically the 1-hour total accumulated surface prediction), an optical flow algorithm that attempted to track moving objects through a sequence of images, and a persistence model in which each location was assumed to be raining in the future at the same rate it was raining then.
+They compared the model’s performance to three baselines: the High Resolution Rapid Refresh (HRRR) numerical forecast from the National Oceanic and Atmospheric Administration (specifically the 1-hour total accumulated surface prediction); an optical flow algorithm that attempted to track moving objects through a sequence of images; and a persistence model in which each location was assumed to be raining in the future at the same rate it was raining then.

 The researchers report that the quality of their system was generally superior to all three models, but that the HRRR began to outperform it when the prediction horizon reached about 5 to 6 hours.
 However, they note that the HRRR had a computational latency of 1-3 hours, or significantly longer than that of theirs.